-An 'ordinary watercourse' is a watercourse that is not part of a main river.
+An ordinary watercourse is a watercourse that is not part of a main river.
 This includes rivers, streams, ditches, drains, cuts, culverts, dikes, sluices, sewers (other than public sewers within the meaning of the Water Industry Act 1991) and passages, through which water flows.

-Is it an ordinary watercourse?
-Please contact email@example.com if you are still unsure whether you are dealing with an ordinary watercourse.
+Contact email@example.com if you are still unsure whether you are dealing with an ordinary watercourse.

-- The issuing of consents for any changes to ordinary watercourses that might obstruct or alter the flow of an ordinary watercourse.
+- the issuing of consents for any changes to ordinary watercourses that might obstruct or alter the flow of an ordinary watercourse

-- Enforcement action to rectify unlawful and potentially damaging work to a watercourse.
+- enforcement action to rectify unlawful and potentially damaging work to a watercourse

 Working on or near a watercourse